in the balance

 NEXT EVENT

-Join poet, artist, and creative producer Gabriella Gay for an intimate evening of film, conversation, and community – exploring her personal and creative relationship with nature and wellbeing as a Black Afro-Caribbean woman living in Stoke-on-Trent.
+Poet, artist, and creative producer Gabriella Gay led an intimate evening of film, conversation, and community – exploring her personal and creative relationship with nature and wellbeing as a Black Afro-Caribbean woman living in Stoke-on-Trent.

 Learn more about Taking Up Space: www.wastelands.online/projects/takingupspace